A Two-Week Personal Narrative Unit for High School: Lesson Plans, Mentor Texts, and Writing Workshop

 Read more

-How to Teach Your Students To Analyze Figurative Language (Or Any Other Literary Element)
+How to Teach Figurative Language (Or Any Other Literary Element)

 How do you teach students to actually understand how figurative language or other literary elements function to create meaning in a text?
 In my experience, the higher the level of thinking you require from your students, the more they’ll benefit by a breaking down of the steps to get there.
 Sure, every once in a while you’ll come across a kid who can just naturally and effortlessly analyze a literary text, but honestly that’s like one in a thousand.